juliendenize/eztorch/docs/source/contributions/sce_mvap.md

 We launched our experiments on computational clusters configured via SLURM using up to 16 A100-80G GPUs depending on the experiments.

 We provide below the commands using the [srun](https://slurm.schedmd.com/srun.html) command from SLURM that was inside a SLURM script.
-Pytorch-Lightning directly detects SLURM is used and configure accordingly the distributed training.
-We strongly suggest you to refer to the [Pytorch-Lightning's documentation](https://pytorch-lightning.readthedocs.io/en/stable/accelerators/gpu.html) to correctly set up a command line without srun if you do not have access to a slurm cluster.
+Pytorch-Lightning directly detects SLURM is used and configures accordingly the distributed training.
+We strongly suggest you refer to [Pytorch-Lightning's](https://pytorch-lightning.readthedocs.io/en/stable/accelerators/gpu.html)[ documentation](https://pytorch-lightning.readthedocs.io/en/stable/accelerators/gpu.html) to correctly set up a command line without srun if you do not have access to a slurm cluster.

 We launched our experiments on a computational cluster configured via SLURM.